rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

-# RabbitMQ Clustering with Consul
+# RabbitMQ Clustering with Consul in docker swarm mode

 ### Useful Links